Become a trustee

 To apply: Please download an application form (Word, 71KB)

-Send the completed application form and your CV to email@example.com
+Send the completed application form and your CV, giving details of your employment history and voluntary roles, to firstname.lastname@example.org

 Shortlisting: We will contact you after we've reviewed your application.

 Interviews: If you're successful at shortlisting stage you'll be invited to an interview with a small panel of existing trustees.
-Interviews will be held at our Head Office in Patchway, Bristol.
+Interviews will be held on Friday, 12 October, 2018 at our Head Office in Patchway, Bristol.

-Post offer checks: If you're successful and accept our offer we will then complete a range of regulatory background checks including DBS checks.
+Post offer checks: If you're successful and accept our offer we will then complete a range of statutory and regulatory background checks including DBS checks.

 For more information, please contact Ann Collins, Governance and Executive Assistant, on 0117 907 7200 or email email@example.com